 Light

 Having an evergreen holly is a landscape luxury since the shrub doesn’t shed its leaves in cooler months.
-However, if you want your ‘Eagleston’ holly to thrive you will need to give it at least four to six hours of direct sunlight each day.
+However, if you want your ‘Eagleston’ Holly to thrive, you will need to give it at least four to six hours of direct sunlight each day.

 Water and Soil Needs

-Llex x attenuata can still grow without frequent watering but does benefit from the occasional drink.
+Ilex x attenuata can still grow without frequent watering but does benefit from the occasional drink.
 While young, make sure the soil is consistently moist by watering and adding a layer of mulch.
 Provide more water on hot days and warmer months to keep the plant looking its best.

 Temperature Requirements